 Furthermore, the presence of arbitrageurs helps to keep stock prices on both exchanges closely aligned.
 This ensures that the prices of the same stocks on the BSE and NSE stay within a narrow range.

 What Is the Bombay Stock Exchange?

-The Bombay Stock Exchange is well-known for its electronic trading system that procures quick and productive trade performance.
-The BSE also facilitates investors to exchange in currencies, debt instruments, mutual funds, equities, and derivatives.
-In addition, the BSE also delivers other critical market trading services like investor education, risk management, and settlement.
+Renowned for its efficient electronic trading system, the BSE facilitates trading in currencies, debt instruments, mutual funds, equities, and derivatives.
+It also offers essential market services such as investor education, risk management, and settlement.